wbthomason/advent/README.md

 # advent
-Advent of Code solutions, organized by year
+Advent of Code solutions, organized by year.
+Mostly Python; maybe eventually implementations in more interesting languages.